hoppjs/docs/README.md

  differently.
 We try to wave magic wands and say abracadabra whenever possible.
  Like autoloading plugins & managing bundling.
- 3. **Built to scale.** Though the performance issues of other build tools is a bit painful, it really affects the build process of really large projects. hopp was built to perform well not just for smaller projects but also for large projects that their tools to perform at scale.
+ 3. **Built to scale.** Though the performance issues of other build tools is a bit painful, it can usually be tolerated.
+But it really affects the build process of really large projects. hopp was built to perform well not just for smaller projects but also for large projects that need their tools to perform at scale.

 ## License